Ok, so what to do? First thing is to prepare for your

 been all over the internet looking for info and yours is the

-best!!Our cat just had kittens and we've never been through
+best!!Our cat just had kittens and We have never been through

 this experience.
-I have a few questions I couldn't seem to
+I have a few questions I could not seem to

 find in your previous letters from people.

 Do we need to provide any type of litter care for the kittens.
 I

 read that the mother takes care of this for the first few weeks.

 Does this mean she disposes of their waste?

 My other question is about coloring.
 The mother is pure black and

 the father is a longhair grey with white stripes.
 The kittens (3)

 were black with gray stripes and two pure white.
 Will the white